lnicola/blog/content/introducing-co2mon.md

 ## What to do with it

-Convince people to open the windows, which will also help against Covid.
+Open the windows.
+The CO₂ levels you'll find in a closed room aren't exactly dangerous, but can still cause headaches, malaise and impair thinking skills.
 At one point I took mine to the office and it showed an error because it only goes up to 3000 ppm.
-Reading from USB still worked, and it was reporting around 3500 ppm.
+Reading from USB still worked, giving concentrations around 3500 ppm.

+Having a constant airflow in an office will also help against Covid, possibly even more than wearing masks.

 ## Demo